PierrickRauby/CodingPractice/README.md

 ## Branches descriptions

-- [ ]  main: the main branch of the repo
+- main: The stable branch containing the latest validated changes to the test and infrastructure, this branch **does not contain** solutions.
-- [ ] structureDev: dev branch for the structure of the repo
+- structureDev: Development branch for modifying and improving the repository's structure, such as organizing files, updating build systems, or refining the CI/CD pipeline.
-- [ ] solutions: where you can find some of the solutions to the problems
+- solutions: Contains implemented solutions to coding problems.
+This branch is updated with verified solutions after testing.
-- [ ] dev: where you can test the solution of the problem you are working on
+- dev: A working branch for testing and developing solutions before they are finalized and merged into the solutions branch.
+Use this branch when working on a new problem.

 ## How to Use